NicolasThaize/awale-c/README.md

 - when disconnecting send too many disconnected messages
 - message received when start typing are not well printed on the terminal
-- stop server when /q
+- show server disconected when /q
 - client can't connect with another port
+- get the right user from the number of the user list (may change during the time the client type the number)
--
+- idem for the game

 ## todo